|First Race||2012 Australian Grand Prix|

-|Best Qualifying||2 - (2 times)|
+|Best Qualifying||2nd - (2 times)|

-|First Win||Nov 4th 2012 Abu Dhabi Grand Prix result|
+|First Win||2012 Abu Dhabi Grand Prix|

 Helmet of Romain Grosjean

 Rivals Renault were pulling out of the sport and Group Lotus PLC did a deal to create Lotus Renault for the 2011 season.
 They faired little better and still failed to score a single point.
 This saw two ‘Lotus’ teams on the grid and only after support from the Chapman family did Lotus Renault become ‘Lotus F1’, supporting Group Lotus PLC and not Fernandes.
 The Malaysian’s team were renamed Caterham for the 2012 season.
-Lotus were far more successful in the 2012 season with Kimi Raikkonen winning the Abu Dhabi grands prix and finishing third on the championship.
-This season they have high hopes for the title after putting the Lotus name back on the amp.

 The Lotus F1 team was far more successful in 2012 with Kimi Raikkonen winning in Abu Dhabi and finishing third on the championship and 2013 saw a continue of that success, with Raikkonen winning in Australia.However, 2014 has been miserable as cash problems take hold again.
 The future is uncertain for one of the sport's great teams.